-The Saucony Triumph has been a shoe I have wanted to try since its release a few months ago.
-Since I was having such good luck staying injury free during marathon training I didn’t want to try anything new.
-This meant waiting to try new shoes, new training methods, etc…I knew what worked and I stuck with it.
+The Saucony Triumph ISO has been a shoe I have wanted to try since its release a few months ago.
+Since I was having such good luck staying injury-free during marathon training, I didn’t want to try anything new.
+This meant waiting to try new shoes, new training methods, etc.…I knew what worked and I stuck with it.

 This also means I don’t care for minimalist shoes but to each their own.
 Another thing to keep in mind is that I’m not a techy person.
-Either the shoe feels good to me or it doesn’t and I’ll explain why.
+Either the shoe feels right to me or it doesn’t and I’ll explain why.
 I don’t care so much about the technical side of a shoe so I won’t review that part.
-Plus, there are much better blog posts that review that anyways…I just give my personal experience with the shoe.
+Plus, there are much better blog posts that review that anyways…I give my personal experience with the shoe.
 (And no Saucony is not paying me to review their shoe).

-The shoe is more of a firm than I am used too.
-For the last 4 months I was training exclusively in the Nimbus.
-The Saucony Triumph is much more light weight and also lower to the ground.
-The major reason I like this shoe is that it’s got a lot of cushion but is light weight (like the Hoka Clifton).
+The Saucony Triumph ISO is more of a firm than I am used too.
+For the last 4 months, I was training exclusively in the Nimbus.
+The Saucony Triumph ISO is much more lightweight and also lower to the ground.
+The primary reason I like the Saucony Triumph ISO is that it’s got a lot of cushions but is lightweight (like the Hoka Clifton).

-Instead of the 12 millimeter drop there is an 8.
-Does this really matter?
+Instead of the 12-millimeter drop, there is an 8 in the Saucony Triumph ISO.
+Does this matter?
 It provides less heel to toe drop and will probably make your calves a little bit tighter for the first few runs.

-It’s a great light weight running shoe while still providing a lot of cushion.
-Working at a running store I can say it was one of the best shoe updates that a company has made for 2015.
-For me personally, I think it fits well and provides a lot of cushion.
+Saucony Triumph ISO is a great lightweight running shoe while still providing a lot of cushion.
+Working at a running store, I can say it was one of the best shoe updates that a company has made for 2015.
+For me, the Saucony Triumph ISO fits well into my rotation.

 Questions or you: